 Now, fresh ice is best.
-So I’m going to be straight forward with you so there is no confusion, don’t use ice cubes that have been siting in your freezer for a month, or even a week.
+So I’m going to be straightforward with you so there is no confusion, don’t use ice cubes that have been sitting in your freezer for a month or even a week.
 Ice cubes will pick up all of the flavours floating around your fridge and pass them on to your cocktail.
 If you don’t believe me here’s a yummy little experiment you can try.

-1. Take an ice cube tray, fill it up and let it sit in your freeze for a month.
+1. Take an ice cube tray, fill it up and let it sit in your freezer for a month.

 2. At the end of the month put as many of the ice cubes into a glass and let them melt.

 3. Fill a glass with fresh water from the same source you used to make the ice cubes.

 4. Take a sip from both and see if you can tell the difference.

 In all likelihood, you will probably smell the difference.
 Do you really want to drink the funky water?
 If you don’t drink the funky freezer water, why are you putting it into your drinks?